Seagate/cortx-re/solutions/dashboard/README.md

 The codacy script should connect with mongodb and start fetching the data from codacy.

-### Creating GitHub:
+### GitHub

-For creating github goto **dashboard/scripts** directory and run the following command:
+For creating github run the following command:

 ```
-python3 github_creation.py
+kubectl create -f ./github/GithubCronjob.yaml
 ```

-The Github cronjob will schedule on every Saturday at 00:00.
-If you wanted to the job immediately after starting the cronjob use the following command:
+By default the Cronjob will schedule at 00:00 on every Saturday.
+If you need to change the schedule, then you can do that by modifying into **config/github/GithubCronjob.yaml** If you wanted to the job immediately after starting the cronjob use the following command:

 ```
 kubectl create job --from=cronjob/dashboard-github dashboard-github-manual-001 -n dashboard